Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-\emph{Recurrent Neural Networks} (RNNs) can capture long-range dependencies between pixels but are mainly suited to a single data channel (e.g. RGB).
-Fan et al.\cite{fan2017rgb} extended the single-modal RNNs to multimodal RNNs (MM-RNNs) for application to RGB-D scene labeling.
-The MM-RNNs allow ‘memory’ sharing across depth and color channels.
-Each channel not only possess its own features but also has the attributes of other channel making the learned features more discriminative for semantic segmentation.
-Li et al.\cite{li2016lstm} proposed a novel Long Short-Term Memorized Context Fusion (LSTM-CF) model to capture and fuse contextual information from multiple channels of RGB and depth images.
+\emph{Recurrent Neural Networks} (RNNs) can capture long-range dependencies between pixels but are primarily designed for a single data channel, such as RGB.
+Fan et al.~\cite{fan2017rgb} extended traditional RNNs to support multiple modalities, creating multimodal RNNs (MM-RNNs) for applications like RGB-D scene labeling.
+MM-RNNs enable the 'memory' to be shared across both color and depth channels, allowing each channel to incorporate features and attributes from the others, thereby enhancing the discriminative power of the learned features for semantic segmentation.
+Additionally, a novel Long Short-Term Memorized Context Fusion (LSTM-CF) model~\cite{li2016lstm} is introduced to effectively capture and integrate contextual information from multiple RGB and depth image channels.